-- (ii) Psychological services are authorized for a period, not to exceed twelve (12) months. - (I) Initial authorization mustdoes not exceed one hundred and ninety-two (192) units, forty-eight (48) service hours of service. - (II) Authorizations may not exceed two hundred and eighty-eight (288) units per plan of care POC year unless the DDS Behavior Support Services director or designee makes an exception is made by the DDS director of Behavior Support Services or his or her designee. - (III) No more than twelve (12) hours of services, forty-eight (48) units, may be billed for PIP preparation.
-Any clinical document must be prepared within sixty (60) calendar days of the request.
-Further, if the document is not prepared, payments are suspended until the requested document is provided. - (IV) When revising a PIP to accommodate recommendations of a required committee review, the provider may bill for only one (1) revision.
-The time for preparing the revision must be is clearly documented and must does not exceed four (4) hours.
+(ii) Psychological services are authorized for a period, not to exceed twelve (12) months.

+(I) Initial authorization does not exceed one hundred and ninety-two (192) units, forty-eight (48) service hours.

+(II) Authorizations may not exceed two hundred and eighty-eight (288) units per POC year unless the DDS Behavior Support Services director or designee makes an exception.

+(III) No more than twelve (12) hours of services, forty-eight (48) units, may be billed for PIP preparation.
+Any clinical document is prepared within sixty (60) calendar days of the request.
+Further, if the document is not prepared, payments are suspended until the requested document is provided.

+(IV) When revising a PIP to accommodate recommendations of a required committee review, the provider may bill for only one (1) revision.
+The time for preparing the revision is clearly documented and does not exceed four (4) hours.
 (6) Psychiatric services.

-- (A) Minimum qualifications.
+(A) Minimum qualifications.
 Qualification as a psychiatric services provider requires a current, non-restrictive license to practice medicine in Oklahoma.
-Certification by the American Board of Psychiatry and Neurology or satisfactory completion of an approved residency program in psychiatry is required. - (B) Description of services.
-Service description.
+Certification by the American Board of Psychiatry and Neurology or satisfactory completion of an approved residency program in psychiatry is required.

+(B) Service description.
 Psychiatric services include outpatient evaluation, psychotherapy, medication and prescription management and consultation, and are provided to eligible members.
-Services are provided in the community setting specified in the member's IP. - (i) Services are intended to contribute to the member's psychological well-being. - (ii) A minimum of thirty (30) minutes for encounter and record documentation is required. - (C) Coverage limitations.
-A unit is thirty (30) minutes, with a limit of two hundred two-hundred (200) units, per Plan of Care POC year.
+Services are provided in the community setting specified in the member's IP.

+(i) Services are intended to contribute to the member's psychological well-being.

+(ii) A minimum of thirty (30) minutes for encounter and record documentation is required.

+(C) Coverage limitations.
+A unit is thirty (30) minutes, with a limit of two hundred (200) units, per POC year.